ppy/osu-wiki/wiki/Tournaments/COE/COE_2026/en.md

 There will be one ban for each player.

 The map pool consists of:

-5 maps played using ”No Mod”
+- 5 maps played using No Mod
-2 maps played using “Hidden”
+- 2 maps played using Hidden
-2 maps played using “Hard Rock”
+- 2 maps played using Hard Rock
-3 maps played using “Double Time”
+- 3 maps played using Double Time
-1 map used to break ties.
+- 1 map used to break ties.

 There are no free mod picks in this map pool.

 #### Scheduling

 The matches will start once the scheduled time is reached and a referee is present.
 Players can request a different schedule.
-The organization will evaluate requests based on available resources and the broadcast schedule.
+The organisation will evaluate requests based on available resources and the broadcast schedule.

 Players are required to check in with the assigned referee 10 minutes prior to the match.